wadevenz/T2A2_API/README.md

 **ORM purpose**

-As this application utilises OOP or Object Oriented Programming, a bridge is required from the code of the application to the structure and schema of the database.
+As this application utilises OOP or Object Oriented Programming, and our database is a relational management system in SQL, a bridge is required from the code of the application to the structure and schema of the database.
 We need software to act as a layer in between the two to help communicate and create the desired goal, this software is referred to as Object Relational Mapping.
 As discussed, our database management system is PostgreSQL, and our application is built within a Python framework.
 A popular and functional ORM for this purpose is SQLAlchemy.
 Discussed below are some key features and an example of its functionality within the application (Ellingwood, 2024).

 **Features**

 Function-based query construction - A significant feature, especially for this application is to allow functions, objects or expressions in Python language to construct SQL queries, which is important for simple and efficient implementation.

 Seperate mapping and class design - Like other ORMs it allows classes defined by a user to be mapped inline with table data utilising a "'Decalrative' configurational system" (SQLAlchemy,2024).
-Uniquely however it isolates this functionality into seperate implementations through the use of function.
+Uniquely however it isolates this functionality into seperate implementations through the use of a function.

 Other features of SQLAlchemy include representing primary and foreign keys as sets of columns and also including composite primary keys.
 As well as a mature architecture and self referential object mapping, there is the ability for single and joined table inheritance.
-SQLAlchemy supports the retrieval of multiple inherited types from a single query
+SQLAlchemy supports the retrieval of multiple inherited types from a single query.
 (SQLAlchemy, 2024)

 **Functionality**